Republic of Korea Marine Corps: Vietnam War and the 1970s

 South Korean President Park Chung Hee asked to participate in the Many Flags program and sent military units to South Vietnam, despite opposition from both the Assembly and the public.
 In exchange, the United States agreed to reimburse additional military budgets to South Korea to help modernize its armed forces, totaling about a billion dollars.

-The three main units deployed to Vietnam were the ROKMC's 2nd Marine Brigade (Blue Dragon Brigade) (청룡부대; Hanja: 靑龍部隊; Cheongryeong Budae.), ROKA Capital Division (Firce Tiger Division, 맹호부대) and the 9th Infantry Division (White Horse Division, 백마부대).
+The three main units deployed to Vietnam were the ROKMC's 2nd Marine Brigade (Blue Dragon Brigade) (청룡부대; Hanja: 靑龍部隊; Cheongryeong Budae.), ROKA Capital Division (Fierce Tiger Division, 맹호부대) and the 9th Infantry Division (White Horse Division, 백마부대).
 Various South Korean special forces units were also deployed.
 The Republic of Korea Army's Tactical Area of Responsibility was the southern half of the I Corps.
 The ROKMC was deployed with the I Corps, alongside the U.S. Marines.

 In 1974, Commander Lee Dong-Yong of the 1st Marine Division modified the 1st Division's infantry regiment to specialize each of its 3 battalions to Airborne/Amphibious Infiltration/Ranger.
 This system distinguishes the 1st Marine Division from other ROKMC divisions and brigades.